mkl262/alertsnitch/README.md

+> [!IMPORTANT] Credits
+> This project is a fork of [yakshaving.art/alertsnitch](https://gitlab.com/yakshaving.art/alertsnitch) which was last updated in 2020.
+We've added Loki support while maintaining the original project's spirit of making alert history queryable.

 # AlertSnitch

-Captures Prometheus AlertManager alerts and writes them in a MySQL or Postgres database for future examination.
+Captures Prometheus AlertManager alerts and writes them in a MySQL, Postgres or Loki for future examination.

 Because given a noisy enough alerting environment, offline querying capabilities of triggered alerts is extremely valuable.